1.2.1. Install Medusa with Docker

 6. Update Scripts in package.json#

-Next, you need to update the scripts section in your package.json file to start the development server using Docker.
+Update the scripts section in the root package.json file to start and stop the Docker services.

 package.json